 Opponents of this theory (and headphone break-in in general) urge skepticism.
 Among their most compelling arguments:

 There's no "hard proof" for headphone break-in.
 In fact, nearly all the evidence is anecdotal.
-Surprisingly, not one modestly sophisticated experiment has been performed comparing pre- and post- burn-in headphones.
-While some technical articles have been written, they fall on both sides of the fence.
+Surprisingly, not one truly sophisticated experiment has been performed comparing pre- and post- burn-in headphones.
+In fact, even unsophisticated experiments are rare (though a few come close).

 "Break-in" is actually placebo.
 "Placebo" is strictly a medical term referring to a specific body of research; it has no relevance to a discussion of headphones.
 "Expectation," however, may be a more reasonable psychological explanation.
-Accommodation - getting used to a headphone's sound - is another possibility.
-Both expectation and accommodation are commonly observed with headphone use.
+"Accommodation" - getting used to a headphone's sound - is another possibility.
+Both expectation and accommodation have been commonly observed with headphone use.

 Break-in suggests unstable components.
 The very concept of break-in suggests that headphone sound may be troublingly unstable.
 Wouldn't this suggest a significant product control issue?